 Sweet peas are gorgeous fragrant climbing plants that can brighten up any garden or balcony space.
-Known for their beauty as cut flowers and their appeal to pollinators, sweet peas are a delightful addition to any garden or allotment. they can be planted in winter for early blooms, but they can also be successfully planted in spring for a stunning display throughout the summer months....
+Known for their beauty as cut flowers and their appeal to pollinators, sweet peas are a delightful addition to any garden or allotment. they can be planted in winter for early blooms, but growing sweet peas in spring is also OK to give a stunning display throughout the summer months....

 How to Choose your Sweet Pea Varieties